michael-camilleri/TIDe/README.md

  * Further details about the data collection and annotation process appear in [2, §3.4.4]

 #### 2.1.1 Storage Organisation
- * The dataset is stored partly within this repository (under `datasets/Detections`), with the images available through a dedicated [Detections Subset page on DataShare (Coming Soon)](todo) as a zip-file: an empty *images* directory is provided to indicate where it should exist relative to the root.
+ * The dataset is stored partly within this repository (under `datasets/Detections`), with the images available through a dedicated [Detections Subset page on DataShare](https://datashare.ed.ac.uk/handle/10283/4855) as a zip-file: an empty *images* directory is provided to indicate where it should exist relative to the root.
  * The images from all three datasplits (Train/Validate/Test) are stored in the same directory and numbered sequentially from 0 to 4585 (name is with 5 leading zeros).
  * The annotations are stored separately for each datasplit.